Chicago Defective Product Attorneys

 Product liability law is complex and expensive to litigate because a Plaintiff is normally taking on a wealthy manufacturer who has unlimited money to spend defending its product.
 Plus, manufacturers have an interest in protecting the “sanctity” of their product.
 However, Horwitz, Horwitz & Associates fronts the costs for the litigation and a client is only responsible for the costs if we recover compensation for the client

 We have brought products liability actions into the construction arena, utilizing it to protect construction workers.
 For example, if a defective bolt fractures and causes a beam to fall on an ironworker, then the manufacturer of the bolt may be liable under products liability law.

 We have recovered one of the largest if not the largest product liability recovery ever against a ladder manufacturer.
-Further, we recently won the largest verdict in Illinois history for a paralyzed worker.
+Further, we recently won what was the largest verdict in Illinois history for a paralyzed worker.
 In that case, the Defendant attempted to use products liability arguments to defeat the ironworkers claim.
 The Defendant argued that the injured ironworker should have used a manlift and a lanyard (both of these are products) in a manner contrary to the manufacturer’s instructions.
 We demonstrated that this would have potentially caused a manlift to tip over or the lanyard to fracture.
 The jury agreed with us and awarded the ironworker $64 million.